rome/tools/website/src/pages/lint/rules/noPrototypeBuiltins.md

 Disallow direct use of `Object.prototype` builtins.

-ECMAScript 5.1 added `Object.create` which allows creation of object with a custom prototype.
+ECMAScript 5.1 added `Object.create` which allows the creation of an object with a custom prototype.
 This pattern is often used for objects used as Maps.
-However this pattern can lead to errors if something else relies on prototype properties/methods.
+However, this pattern can lead to errors if something else relies on prototype properties/methods.
 Moreover, the methods could be shadowed, this can lead to random bugs and denial of service vulnerabilities.
-For example, calling `hasOwnProperty` directly on parsed json like `{"hasOwnProperty": 1}` could lead to vulnerabilities.
+For example, calling `hasOwnProperty` directly on parsed JSON like `{"hasOwnProperty": 1}` could lead to vulnerabilities.
 To avoid subtle bugs like this, you should call these methods from `Object.prototype`.
-For example, `foo.isPrototypeof(bar)` should be replaced with `Object.prototype.isPrototypeof.call(foo, "bar")` As for the `hasOwnProperty` method, `foo.hasOwnProperty("bar")` should be replaced with `Object.hasOwn(foo, "bar")`.
+For example, `foo.isPrototypeof(bar)` should be replaced with `Object.prototype.isPrototypeof.call(foo, "bar")` As for the `hasOwn` method, `foo.hasOwn("bar")` should be replaced with `Object.hasOwn(foo, "bar")`.
-`Object.hasOwn()` is native replacement for `Object.prototype.hasOwnProperty()`.
-Refer to [the Object.hasOwn() documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwn).

 ## Examples